johnwalters/tesla-model-y-checklist/README.md

 (there are no empty holes) and all metal pins (2 in each front wheel well, 4 in each rear wheel well) are present and properly attached.
 > * __Photo:__ [threaded pins with and without plastic nuts](https://imgur.com/6KqcVg4)
 > * __Fix:__ mobile service can fix it in minutes

+### Interior Visual Inspection
+- [ ] Inspect the screen for scratches
+- [ ] Inspect the center console scratches, dings, etc.
+- [ ] Inspect the dash for scratches
+- [ ] Check seats for scuffs/damage/bad seams
+- [ ] Confirm the middle seat on back row is flush at both ends
+- [ ] Inspect the floor mats for rips, stains, etc.

 ### Unlocked